Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

-History of the Duke University Cancer Center
+History of Duke Cancer Center

 A number of “firsts” have been accomplished at the medical center throughout its history.
 In 1936, a surgeon at Duke used ultraviolet light to kill germs in an operating room.
 The following year, the hospital founded the country’s first brain tumor program in the country, the beginning of what would eventually become the cancer center.
 In 1956, the hospital’s surgeons were the first to use systemic hypothermia during cardiac surgery.
 And in the 1990s, geneticists at the medical center invented a test to screen newborns for dozens of metabolic diseases at the same time, a test that is now a standard throughout the country.

-Mesothelioma Care at the Duke University Cancer Center
+Mesothelioma Care at Duke Cancer Center

 More than 50,000 cancer patients are seen at Duke each year, including 6,000 new cancer patients who come to the hospital from every state in the United States and from countries around the world.
-Duke Cancer Institute is renowned not just for its level of patient care, but largely for its continued research into cancers like mesothelioma.
+Duke Cancer Center is renowned not just for its level of patient care, but largely for its continued research into cancers like mesothelioma.
 Duke has a dedicated Solid Tumor Therapeutics Program, which covers an array of cancers, including thoracic cancers like lung cancer and pleural mesothelioma.
 At Duke, there are doctors that specialize in the treatment and research of mesothelioma and other asbestos-related diseases.

 The Solid Tumor Therapeutics Program focuses on tumor behavior, the immune system, angiogenesis, pre-clinical trials and parallel clinical trials.
 The program’s main goal is to align all research efforts to better understand cancer.
 Clinical trials are offered at Duke for eligible patients.